Skip to main content

 Make sure any links you provide are publicly accessible without any account setup needed.
 For example, the link to an article behind a paywall would likely not be accessible by Flint.
 If you’re ever unsure if Flint can read something, you can just ask for a summary of the content and see if its output is accurate.

-How To: Attach documents, photos, links, code and math equations to your activity
+How to attach documents, photos, links, code and math equations to your activity

 1. Navigate to the activity you want to add to